wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 3.9 27/10/2013 =
+- Tidied up the links to use the Canalplan shorter urls (/waterway /gazetteer )
+- Added code to support Features

 = Version 3.8 05/10/2013 =
 - Added better support for RSS feeds - CP Links now work in RSS feeds